-female impotence? and only sometimes stand out in the midst of some stuff that isn’t all that inspired. the former is a bluesy spoken word piece that features a shout-out to a scary walkerville girl, while the latter is bolstered by some nice beat boxing from tyson and a jerky vocal performance from me that earned another david bowie comparison from the big t. it’s probably the best song on the cd, even if starts to get a little psychotic at around the halfway mark. it didn’t go anywhere is a decent instrumental that does what its namesake suggests, though it isn’t unpleasant to listen to. at least my weird distorted whisper in the middle of the song is pretty interesting.
+Female Impotence? and Only Sometimes stand out in the midst of some stuff that isn’t all that inspired.
+The first of those is a bluesy spoken word piece with a shout-out to a girl we went to high school with.
+The second is bolstered by some nice beat-boxing from Tyson and a jerky vocal performance from me.
+It’s probably the best song here, even if starts to get a little psychotic around the halfway mark.
+It Didn’t Go Anywhere is a decent instrumental that does what its namesake suggests.
+It isn’t unpleasant to listen to, but it doesn’t do a whole lot of developing in its runtime.
+At least my weird distorted whisper in the middle of the song is interesting.

-elsewhere, i wasn’t able to inject much of interest into the aimless strumming that surrounded me, though everyone else seemed to be having a good time. it was probably because i was once again the only guy who wasn’t stoned. for a few of the songs i couldn’t seem to find a vocal effect that i liked, and on shitsticks you can hear me rifling through a host of different settings on the digitech guitar box, trying in vain to find something suitable.
+The inspiration just wasn’t there for me this time, though everyone else seemed to be having fun.
+For a few of the songs I couldn’t even find a vocal effect I liked, and on Shitsticks you can hear me rifling through a host of different settings on the Digitech guitar box, trying in vain to find something to get the juices flowing.

-at the time, i was fond of making crude drawings on the cd jackets to capture something of the experience, and the one on my copy of the back of this cd has to be one of my best: all of us naked, looking like a big oddball family. i think i actually did a pretty decent job of capturing tyson’s dad’s essence, though tyson himself was always kind of tricky to draw because of a combination of the spikes he called his hair and my general lack of drawing ability.
+At the time I was fond of making crude drawings on the CD jackets to capture something of the experience.
+The one I made for this CD (now on the front cover) has to be one of my best: all of us naked, looking like a big oddball family.
+I think I did a pretty decent job of capturing Tyson’s dad’s essence — though Tyson himself was always kind of tricky to draw because of his hairstyle, and because of my general lack of drawing ability.

 It Didn’t Go Anywhere